 When contemplating marriage, couples – and their families – may think about what will happen with assets if the marriage unravels.
 For those who are concerned about protecting their property in the event of divorce, it is important to weigh the different options available.

-In a marriage, property generally is categorized as either marital property or separate property.
+In a marriage, property may be categorized as marital property or separate property.
 Marital property generally refers to assets accumulated during the marriage, other than those received by one spouse via gift or bequest.
-Marital property is up for grabs and subject to division in the event of divorce.
+Marital property is subject to division in the event of divorce.
 Separate property generally includes property an individual brought into the marriage.
 It also includes property received by gift or bequest, regardless of when an individual receives it.
 Separate property generally is not subject to division in the event of divorce.
+In community property states, property may be categorized as community property, which will affect the division of such assets in the event of divorce.

 Why, then, is any additional measure of protection needed for separate property?
 There are two reasons.
 First, many people commingle their separate assets with their marital assets, making it difficult to discern which is which.
 Assume Austin puts the $2 million into an investment account, and he and Jamie later add $1 million to that account.
 If they later make expenditures of $1 million, how is the remaining $2 million categorized?
 How are investment returns grouped?
 Second, property categorization is a state law issue, so results will differ by state.
 Some states are more progressive than others at trying to get to a result that is deemed fair to both spouses.